 Pond Netting And Covers

-Fall is, well synonimous with falling leaves and these are things you simply don’t want in your small pond.
+Fall is, well commonly associated with falling leaves and these are things you simply don’t want in your small pond.
 You may not stop everything but leaf netting can certainly help keep some of the big stuff out.
 It’s also useful for protection against migrating water birds such as herons that may find your pond on the way south.
 At any rate the more you can keep the organic stuff out of the pond the better off you’ll be.
 It makes cleaning the bottom a good bit less intensive, and with a skimmer it place that should capture some of the floating leaves before they sink.

 For accumulations on the bottom of the pond, it’s a great idea to remove those manually or with a pond vacuum.
 I think fall is a good time to do a little shop keeping if you plan on running things through the winter.
 If not, you could wait for spring of course, but I’d still suggest covering the pond over to keep the crap out of it.
 Why not enjoy the spring a bit more and not work so hard when you start things up again?

 Oh and before I forget to mention it, if you’ve had plants in the pond, it’s probably time to get them out now that cooler weather is coming in.
-Don’t leave dead or dying vegitation in the pond as it will only cause issues down the road.
+Don’t leave dead or dying vegetation in the pond as it will only cause issues down the road.
 Cut back what you may winter over and toss out those that you won’t.

 Pond Deicers And Heaters